One Night in Heaven: Chart performance

 Like the previous single, "One Night in Heaven" became the second consecutive single to enter the top 10 and climb higher.
 It is the only M People single to climb not once, but twice.
 It spent the first three weeks climbing from its introductory chart position of number nine to seven to then peak in its third week at number six.
 The single sold 190,000 copies and spent a total of 11 weeks on the chart.

-"One in Night in Heaven" became a massive success Europe-wide, scoring a top 10 hit also in Iceland (5), and a top 20 hit in Belgium (19), Germany (15), Ireland (12), and Sweden (12).
+"One in Night in Heaven" became a massive success Europe-wide, scoring a top-10 hit also in Iceland (5), and a top-20 hit in Belgium (19), Germany (15), Ireland (12), and Sweden (12).
 On the dance chart, M People were held off the top spot by Haddaway's "What Is Love".
-The song also reached No. 1 on the Billboard Hot Dance Club Play chart in the US in 1994.
+The song also reached No. 1 on the Billboard Hot Dance Club Play chart in the US in 1994, number three on the Canadian RPM Dance chart and number eight in Israel.